Into the arena for camel wrestling in Turkey | Malay Mail

 From early on in the day, the mostly-male audience enjoys their picnic with a glass of raki, a strong aniseed-flavoured liquor.

-But this does not prevent them from reciting verses from the Quran before the festivities begin.
+But this does not prevent them from reciting verses from the Koran before the festivities begin.

 The fights, for which there are no prizes, last a few minutes.
 They end after one camel manages to topple the other, or forces them to run away.